 Variations & Tips

-- Make It Your Own: Don’t hesitate to experiment with other spring vegetables like peas, spinach, or spring onions.
-You can even swap out the gruyere for goat cheese or feta for a tangier flavor.
+Make It Your Own: Don't hesitate to experiment with other spring vegetables.
+Peas, spinach, spring onions, or thinly sliced radishes all work well.
+You can also swap the Gruyere for goat cheese or feta for a tangier flavor.
+This is the kind of recipe that loves what's growing in your garden right now.
+If you're looking for more ways to use spring vegetables, browse amycaseycooks.com.
+Love her recipes!

-- For a Lighter Version: Use milk instead of half-and-half for a lower-fat option.
-The richness of the roasted vegetables will still make this quiche satisfying.
+For a Lighter Version Use whole milk instead of half-and-half.
+The roasted vegetables bring plenty of flavor, so the quiche will still be satisfying.

 Why Quiche is Perfect for Every Season

-I love that quiche can be both comforting and light, making it ideal for spring.
+I love that quiche is both comforting and light, which makes it ideal for spring.
 This recipe works as a standout dish for Easter brunch, a picnic lunch, or even a casual weeknight dinner.
-Its versatility allows you to showcase the freshest ingredients, making it a true garden-to-table meal.
+Its flexibility means you can lean into whatever produce is at its peak, making it a true garden-to-table meal.
+I do this same seasonal swapping with my easy asparagus tart, another spring recipe that's quick, simple, and built around what's fresh right now.

 Final Thoughts